madbomb122/Win10Script/README.md

 ## Description

-This is a PowerShell script for automation of routine tasks on installations of Windows 10.
+This is a PowerShell script for automation of routine tasks/setting on Windows 10.
-This is by no means any complete set of settings.
+This is by no means a complete set of settings.
+(There is ALOT that can be changed/done)

 This script originally created by https://github.com/Disassembler0/Win10-Initial-Setup-Script/